Petrelli/zhe/_pages/about.md

 For Prospective Students
 ======
 I am always looking for self-motivated graduate students, if you are interested in what I am doing, please send <a href="mailto:zhezhang@njupt.edu.cn">me</a> your CV.

+Advice for prospective students:
+* Break Out of the Undergraduate Mentality.
+* Own your research.
+* Be willing to push back.
+* Be active in the social dimension of research.
+* Build up your skills, but get out as soon as you can.
+* **Most important thing: I believe mentality (initiative, attitude, etc.) is much more important than any technical skills, and the same is true for all fields beyond sciences and engineering.
+With the right mentality, everything follows.**